tvh0021/aweSOM/joss/paper.md

 2. The initial weight value of each node, $\omega_0$, can be drawn from a uniform random distribution or based on random sampling of the input data.
 3. Multiple considerations are made during training:
 - At each epoch, $t$, one input vector is randomly drawn.
 Then, the Euclidean distances, $D_{\rm E}$, between this vector and all nodes in the lattice are calculated.
 The node with the smallest distance is chosen as the best-matching unit (BMU).
 The weight value of each node is updated as follows: $$w_{i,j}(t) = w_{i,j}(t-1) - D_{\mathrm{E}|i,j} \cdot \gamma(t), $$ where $i,j$ represent the node's location in the lattice, and $\gamma(t)$ is the neighborhood function: $$\gamma(t)= \begin{cases} \alpha(t) e^{\frac{-d_{\rm C}^2}{2(s(t)/3)^2}}, & \text{if $d_{\rm C} \leq s(t)$},\\ 0, & \text{if $d_{\rm C} > s(t)$},\end{cases}$$ where $\alpha(t)$ is the learning rate at epoch $t$, $d_{\rm C}$ is the Chebyshev distance between the BMU and the node at $(i,j)$, and $s(t)$ is the neighborhood width at epoch $t$.
-- Initially, $s_0 = \mathrm{max}(X,Y)$ such that earlier training steps adjust the weight values across the entire lattice.As training progresses, $s$ gradually decreases until only a small number of nodes (or just the BMU) are updated each epoch.
+- Initially, $s_0 = \mathrm{max}(X,Y)$ such that earlier training steps adjust the weight values across the entire lattice. $s$ gradually decreases as $t$ increases until only a small number of nodes (or just the BMU) are updated each epoch.
 In `aweSOM`, the final neighborhood size is set to $s_{\rm f} = 8$.
 This ensures that learning localizes to a specific region of the lattice without being overly restrictive, thereby preserving generalization.
-- Simultaneously, $\alpha$ also decays exponentially by a factor of 0.75 at regular interval such that $\alpha_{\rm final} = \alpha_0 \times 0.75^{24} \approx 10^{-3}\,\alpha_0$.
+- $\alpha$ also decays exponentially by a factor of 0.75 at regular interval such that $\alpha_{\rm final} = \alpha_0 \times 0.75^{24} \approx 10^{-3}\,\alpha_0$.
-4. After training, clustering is performed on the lattice based on the geometry of the unified distance matrix (U-matrix).
-Cluster centroids are identified by finding local minima in the U-matrix.
+4. After training, clustering is performed on the lattice based on the clustering of the unified distance matrix (U-matrix).
+Initial cluster centroids are identified by finding local minima in the U-matrix.
 A ``merging cost" is then calculated by line integration between all pairs of centroids.
 If the cost is below a normalized threshold (often set to 0.2-0.3), the clusters are merged.
-5. Lastly, the cells in the simulation are mapped to the nearest node in the lattice, each of which has been assigned a cluster label.
+5. The input data is mapped to the nearest node in the lattice, each of which has been assigned a cluster label.
 This label is then transferred to the corresponding input vector, resulting in visualization of the clustering in the input space.

 A list of plasma simulations that we applied the `aweSOM` framework on, as well as convergence metrics, are discussed in @ha2024.